docker-archive/dcus-hol-2016/docker-cloud/README.md

 5. Click **Edit repository** near the top right of the repository details page

-6. Select the **Build** tab and click the **Link to GitHub** button **FAO MIKE Might wanna have an image that shows the Link to GitHub screen.**
+6. Select the **Build** tab and click the **Link to GitHub** button

 7. Make sure the appropriate organization is populated, and enter **voting-demo** for repository